-At Natchez Trace two general groups of visitors have been identified--those who use the parkway as a means to go to and from destinations off the parkway and those who come expressly to drive along the parkway and participate in various interpretive and recreational opportunities.
+At Natchez Trace two general groups of visitors have been identified--those who use the parkway as a means to go to and from destinations off the parkway and those who come expressly to drive the parkway and participate in interpretive and recreational opportunities along it.

-A recent analysis of monthly visitation records for Natchez Trace Parkway has indicated that information about visitors is insufficient to use for cost-effective, informed planning decisions (see appendix C for a discussion of recommended improvements).
+A recent analysis of monthly visitation records for Natchez Trace Parkway has indicated that information about visitors is insufficient to use for cost-effective, informed planning decisions (see appendix C for a discussion of shortcomings in data collection and recommended improvements).
 Consequently, this plan is based on observations by the park staff and the planning team.
-The actions will be implemented in two phases.
-All actions in phase 1 are needed to accommodate existing visitor use or to meet documented management needs.
-But before any actions in phase 2 are implemented, additional visitor use information will be gathered by using improved recording techniques.
-After careful analysis this information will help determine whether the actions proposed for phase 2 should be undertaken.
+The actions will be implemented in two phases; all actions in phase 1 are needed to accommodate existing visitor use or to meet documented management needs.
+But before any actions in phase 2 are implemented, additional visitor use information will be gathered by using improved recording techniques, and it will be carefully analyzed.
+This information will help determine whether the actions proposed for phase 2 should be undertaken.
 Additional information that needs to be documented includes the following: